georgemillard/python-django-notes/linode-hosting-notes.md

 Now we can run nginx with uwsgi:

-`ct$ uwsgi --socket :8001 --module test_project.wsgi --virtualenv /home/gbmillard/projects/virtualenvs/asset_manager_venv/`
+`uwsgi --socket :8001 --module test_project.wsgi --virtualenv /home/gbmillard/projects/virtualenvs/asset_manager_venv/`

 Visiting our django app on `<ip_address>:8000` and our test_project.wsgi on `<ip_address>:8001`.
 This will not be visible in the browser but the uwsgi terminal will show output for the request.